The Diocese takes any allegation of misconduct or abusive conduct towards a child as unacceptable.

 If parent or child chooses not to participate in the investigation, the parent will be asked to put their decision in writing to the investigator.
 The choice not to participate will likely affect the investigation.

 Investigations may be relatively straightforward and resolved within a few weeks.
 Other investigations extend over months, sometimes years.
 Some of the more serious investigations involve statutory authorities conducting their own inquiries.
-Statutory authorities’ inquiries take precedence — police inquiries are paramount, and then other statutory authorities such as the Department of Family and Community Services.
+Statutory authorities’ inquiries take precedence — police inquiries are paramount, and then other statutory authorities such as the Department of Community and Justice.

 INFORMATION FOR ALLEGED VICTIMS

-The alleged victim and their parent or carer are given particular consideration during an investigation, including:
+The alleged victim and their parent or carer are given particular consideration during an investigation, including being:

 The term “findings” describes whether there is sufficient evidence to establish a particular allegation occurred — a “sustained” finding.
 If there is insufficient evidence, the finding is “not sustained”.